How to Start Options Trading in India - A Beginner's Guide

 6. Bear Put Spread

-This technique is employed in the event that the market is predicted to decrease moderately, whereby the option purchased is the higher strike put and the option sold is the lower one.
-It serves to bring down the price of the trade and restrict profit as well as loss.
+This technique is employed when the market is expected to decline moderately, with the purchased option being the higher-strike put and the sold option being the lower one.
+It serves to lower the trade's price and to limit both profit and loss.

 7. Straddle and Strangle

-These are neutral strategies and will be used in such a situation as where the trader suspects that there is going to be a lot of volatility, but is not sure in which direction.
-The straddle approach may be considered to consist of two kinds of options, where a put and a call are acquired, containing the same expiry time and strike value.
+These are neutral strategies and will be used when the trader suspects high volatility but is unsure in which direction.
+The straddle consists of two options, a put and a call, with the same expiry time and strike price.
 This will create profits provided the price fluctuates substantially in either direction.
-Conversely, a strangle is the application of a put and call that would have higher and lower strike prices than the market price.
+Conversely, a strangle is the simultaneous purchase of a put and a call with strike prices above and below the market price.

 Straddle Example: